azat-co/fullstack-javascript/chapter2/chapter2.md

 Database: MongoDB
 -----------------

-The following steps are better suited for Mac OS X/Linux-based systems, but with some modification they can be used for Windows systems as well (i.e., $PATH variable, Step 3).
+The following steps are better suited for macOS/Linux-based systems, but with some modification they can be used for Windows systems as well (i.e., $PATH variable, Step 3).
 Here we describe the MongoDB installation from the official package, because we found that this